 Students explore the key political dimensions of the health policymaking process in the United States.
 Examines the roles of government institutions and political actors both inside and outside government in developing and implementing health policy.
 Uses past and present health care debates to illustrate concepts, theories and frameworks discussed in class.
 Students acquire an understanding of the political processes in which health policies are considered, and gain practical experience executing political strategies in the context of health policy campaigns.
 An optional doctoral level health politics “journal club” lab is available to students.

-To introduce students to the key political dimensions of the health policymaking process in the US
+- Identify the key political dimensions of the health policymaking process in the U.S.

 - Discuss the role of politics in health policy formulation, implementation and analysis